-The assessment criteria is divided into two tables for large scale are divided into large-scale and regional assessments.
-The large scale large-scale assessment criteria, such as large scale large-scale circulation and blocking frequency, are criteria that have a pan European impacts impact and are not specific to a particular region.
+The assessment criteria are divided into large-scale and regional assessments.
+The large-scale assessment criteria, such as large-scale circulation and blocking frequency, are criteria that have a pan European impact and are not specific to a particular region.
 The regional assessment criteria have been scored individually for each of the three main European regions used in the EUCP study and as defined as in Brunner et al. (2020a) and Gutiérrez et al. (2021).
-These are, Northern Europe (NEU), Western and Central Europe (CEU) and the Mediterranean (MED) (see Fig SM1-S1, in the supplementary information).
-We focus in this the assessment on summer (JJA) and winter (DJF).
+These are, Northern Europe (NEU), Western and Central Europe (CEU) and the Mediterranean (MED) (see Fig S1, in the supplementary information).
+We focus in the assessment on summer (JJA) and winter (DJF).

-Some of the criteria were assessed for both at the large scale and regionally.
-For example, it is useful to know if a model has a widespread temperature bias that extends over Europe and the NA, but it is also the case that some models have more localised temperature bias's biases that affect individual regions.
+Some of the criteria were assessed both at the large scale and regionally.
+For example, it is useful to know if a model has a widespread temperature bias that extends over Europe and the NA, but it is also the case that some models have more localised temperature biases that affect individual regions.
 For the regional assessment where surface variable (e.g., precipitation, temperature) are assessed models were scored for their performance solely over the land regions.

-The classifications in Figs 5 and ??
-Fig. 5 can be applied to create a bespoke sub-set of CMIP6 models depending to on the motivation for sub-selecting.
-Here we have used the red classification of Inadequate Inadequate to indicate that a model should be removed, but it may be the case that a less strict approach to performance filtering is required for some of the processes acceptable in some cases, than we have applied here.
-Likewise, it may be the case that an Unsatisfactory 'Unsatisfactory' (orange) flag in a certain eriteria criterion such as the regional precipitation may be particularly undesirable.
+The classifications in Fig. 5 can be applied to create a bespoke sub-set of CMIP6 models depending to on the motivation for sub-selecting.
+Here we have used the red classification of 'Inadequate' to indicate that a model should be removed, but it may be the case that a less strict approach to performance filtering is acceptable in some cases, than we have applied here.
+Likewise, it may be the case that an 'Unsatisfactory' (orange) flag in a certain criterion such as the regional precipitation may be particularly undesirable.
 In the following section we use the table to create two different sub-sets from the multi-model ensemble.

-480 4.2 Excluding the models least representative of key regional processes
+430 4.2 Excluding the models least representative of key regional processes

-In this section we explore the implication of screening out poor model variants models based on the process-based performance assessment alone, on the range of projected regional changes(see point 2, in the introduction).
+In this section we explore the implication of screening out poor models based on the process-based performance assessment alone, on the range of projected regional changes.
 The aim is to revisit the range of projected regional climate changes, excluding those shown to struggle representing regionally relevant processes.
-Here we exclude both models flagged as Inadequate(red flags, Section 3a), Fig. 5and ??) as well models with Unsatisfactory performance in several criteria(orange flags).
 Note we do not include any criteria based on climate sensitivity or global temperature trends in this selection for this reason.
 These additional considerations and how they could be applied will be discussed along with the results.